Overview | Procedure | Consultation | Benefits | Risks | Recovery | Costs | Video FAQs

 Recovery

-Our ophthalmologist will explain surgery aftercare to you.
+Our eye specialist will explain how to care for your eyes after the procedure.
 We will send you home wearing an eye shield that you’ll need to use at night for at least a week.
-Please arrange transport home after the procedure as you cannot drive.

 How much does surgery cost?